nefariousjosiah/nefariousjosiah/README.md

 - 📷 **BackGone AI:** Full-stack web app (Python, JavaScript, Flask) for removing image backgrounds and converting them to high-quality PNGs.
 - 📜 **Python Keylogger:** Built with Python's `pynput` library for educational and security research purposes.

-### How I Can Help
-- 💬 **Ask Me About:**
-  - IT support, network troubleshooting, and cybersecurity tools.
-  - Programming in C++, Python, or JavaScript for real-world applications.
-  - Automating workflows and enhancing operational efficiency.

-- 🤝 **Looking to Collaborate On:**
-  - Cybersecurity projects, IT automation, and network optimization.
-  - Open-source initiatives or tools for streamlining IT operations.

 ### Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/siahtaylor/)
 - [Portfolio Website](https://siahstudios.com/)